denzelrenner/LIFE4136-Group1-Rotation2/README.md

 For g46214, homologous proteins were selected based on having 100% query cover and >40% percentage identity to the reference protein sequence.

 For g10577, homologous proteins were selected based on >70% query cover and >40% percentage identity to the reference protein sequence

-the homolog in Arabidopsis thaliana did not make biological sense when investigated further through multiple sequence allignments and was not we suspect it was not that

-To find homologs for g46214 and g10577 in the model species Arabidopsis thaliana we followed the steps below:

-1.Follow the link to the BLAST tool on the TAIR website

-2.Navigate to the `BLAST program` field, and select `BLASTP: AA query, AA db` from the drop down menu

-3.Input the protein sequence for the reference into the `query sequence` field and select `Run BLAST`

-4.Identify the result with the lowest E value and highest score

 To identify g46214 and g10577 homologs in other plant species we followed the steps below: